waynodiablo/Oystercard/pills/params.md

 end
 ```

-Query String params are fantastic because they allow you to have desc
+Query String params are fantastic because they allow you to have descriptive URLs

 ### URL Path Parameters